 Assembly Bill 86 proposes significant changes to the penalties associated with child trafficking in Wisconsin.
 Under the current law, trafficking a child is classified as a Class C felony.
-This bill amends the law to elevate the penalty to a Class A felony if the crime involves at least three child victims, which carries a potential life imprisonment sentence without the possibility of extended supervision.
-Additionally, the bill introduces new legal language that specifies the conditions under which individuals convicted of these offenses are ineligible for release to extended supervision or parole.
+This bill elevates the penalty to a Class A felony if the crime involves at least three child victims, which carries a potential life imprisonment sentence without the possibility of extended supervision.
+Additionally, the bill amends existing statutes to clarify that individuals convicted of this Class A felony will not be eligible for release to extended supervision.

 Statutes affected: